Be honest – how often do you wash your clothes?

 Why?
 If you sweat during the night, your pyjamas will become dirty quicker, and if you use a hot water bottle it’s likely that you’ll sweat even more.

-Research has also found dirty pyjamas can cause all manner of health problems from acne to cystitis.
+At the very least, you should really be washing your PJs after wearing them for a week.
+Research has found dirty pyjamas can cause all manner of health problems from acne to cystitis.

 And what about handbags and purses?